 The Center for Professionalism has speakers who can offer a variety of professionalism topics to your group.
 For additional information, please contact ProfessionalismMatters@bcm.edu or Andrea Croft, the Center's Administrator at email@example.com.

-The following are topics Dr. Friedman is available to give presentations on.
-Note that this is a partial list of topics frequently requested for Dr Friedman’s presentations and workshops.
+The following are topics Dr. Friedman and Dr. Rose are available to give presentations on.
+Note that this is a partial list of topics frequently requested for their presentations and workshops.

 Communication break downs are the most common cause of medical error, including medical and surgical complications.
 This talk will highlight three skill sets frequently heralded as pillars of emotional intelligence.
 Tips will be given on how all individuals can pay attention to these concepts and improve the quality of their communications and relationships at work.

 IQ Got You Here EQ Will Get You There (Incorporating Emotional Intelligence In Your Professional Communications)